-"Of course I'm certain!" she snapped viciously.
+"Of course I'm certain!" she snapped, deceptively vicious for such a beautiful woman.
 "The Weasleys have always been the sworn enemies of the Malfoys, or did that little detail slip your mind?" she demanded threateningly.
-"That lousy piece of rubbish, Ron Weasley, married the mudblood girl whom is now known as Hermione Weasley.
+"That lousy piece of rubbish, Ron Weasley, married the Mudblood girl who is now known as Hermione Weasley.
 Their eldest, and only daughter is named Rose—it was all over the Prophet, remember?
 Who else could it possibly be referring to?
 There are no other Weasley children with a flower for a name—it's obvious!" she shrieked at him.

 Draco mulled this over in his mind, before answering in a much calmer voice than his wife had.
 "Lily Potter?" he suggested.

-She scowled.
+Astoria scowled.
 "Don't be a fool, Draco!
-Lily is a Potter, not a Weasley!" she spat the name as though it represented vermin.
+Lily is a Potter, not a Weasley."
+She spat the name as though it represented vermin.

-"Well, if you think about it, Lily comes from Ginny Weasley, and Rose comes from Hermione Granger," he explained in the same calm tone.
+"Well, if you think about it, Lily comes from Ginny Weasley, and Rose comes from Hermione Granger," Draco explained in the same calm tone he'd used before.

-"Of course I'm certain," she snapped.
-"She's starting Hogwarts this year, as well as Scorpius, and also that Potter boy, Albus.
-We must immediately warn Scorpius to stay away from those horrid brats – who knows what dangers they will bring to him and to us as well."
+"Of course I'm certain," Astoria snapped.
+"She's starting Hogwarts this year, as well as Scorpius—and also that Potter boy, Albus.
+We must immediately warn Scorpius to stay away from those horrid brats.
+Who knows what dangers they'll bring to him, and to us as well."

-"Look Tori, I think you're over exaggerating," Draco said in an attempt to calm her down.
-She glared at him with the same deathly stare.
+"Look, Tori, I think you're over exaggerating," Draco said in an attempt to calm her down.
+Astoria glared at him with the same deathly stare.
 He sighed.
-"Alright Astoria, I just don't want my son to feel like he has enemies before he's even started school.
+"Alright, Astoria, I just don't want my son to feel like he has enemies before he's even started school.
 I want him to be able to make his own friends and choose them whoever they may be, even if that includes becoming friends with this Weasley girl or the Potter boy," he finished in a quiet voice.

-"How very touching," she sneered sarcastically.
-"I expect you also want him to become best friends with all the house-elves and squibs, do you?" she mocked.
+"How very touching," Astoria sneered.
+"I expect you also want him to become best friends with all the House-elves and Squibs, do you?" she mocked.

 "And what are the dangers she poses, exactly?"
 Draco questioned.